jose-verissimo/pokedex-laravel/README.md

 # Pokedex Demo
 Pokedex laravel demonstration using Docker, Bootstrap 4, Vue.js & Laravel.
+This application allows you to capture 151 pokemons and release them later!
+Also has registration and login functionalities.

 ## Setup
 1. Install and build the multiple docker containers